robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 Named-only arguments
 ~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 3.1, keywords can accept argument that must
+Keywords can accept arguments that must
 always be named using the `named argument syntax`_.
 If, for example,
 a keyword would accept a single named-only argument `example`, it would
 always need to be used like `example=value` and using just `value` would
 not work.
-This syntax is inspired by the `keyword-only arguments`__
+This syntax is inspired by Python's `keyword-only arguments`__ syntax.
-syntax supported by Python 3.

 For most parts named-only arguments work the same way as `named arguments`_.
 The main difference is that libraries implemented with Python 2 using